tsmbland/andi_challenge/README.md

 Non-challenge data (e.g. real data) can be analysed in a similar way!

+## Notebooks

+There are four notebooks in the Notebooks folder that lay out some of the features of this repository and provide further instructions on performing analysis:

+- [Notebook 1](Notebooks/trajectory_preprocessing.ipynb) - Generating and preprocessing trajectories
+- [Notebook 2](Notebooks/exponent_inference.ipynb) - Inference of anomalous exponent using trained CNNs
+- [Notebook 3](Notebooks/model_classification.ipynb) - Inference of diffusion model using trained CNNs
+- [Notebook 4](Notebooks/segmentation.ipynb) - Segmentation of trajectories using trained CNNs

 ## References

+S. Bai, J. Z. Kolter, and V. Koltun, “An empirical evaluation of generic convolutional and recurrent networks for sequence modeling”, arXiv preprint arXiv:1803.01271 (2018)

 Granik, N., Weiss, L.E., Nehme, E., Levin, M., Chein, M., Perlson, E., Roichman, Y., and Shechtman, Y. (2019).
 Single-Particle Diffusion Characterization by Deep Learning.
 Biophys.
 J. 117, 185–192